Final Fantasy XIV: Stormblood: Gameplay

 A dramatic overhaul of the battle system accompanies the level cap increase to level 70.

 The gameplay and quest structure of Stormblood largely match that of its base game.
 As with many MMORPGs, players interact with each other in a persistent world that responds to their actions.
 A dramatic overhaul of the battle system accompanies the level cap increase to level 70.
 The changes fall into three broad categories.
 First, battle abilities were redesigned to eliminate redundant actions and improve the flow of combat.
 Second, a new set of "role actions" ensures that all players can access critical abilities to their role—tank, healer, or damage dealer.
 Finally, all classes gained a "Job Gauge" that displays all class-relevant information in a more visually distinct way.
 Two new job classes were introduced as well—the katana-wielding Samurai and the versatile Red Mage, both damage-dealing classes.
 These jobs begin at level 50 with their own storylines connected to the new settings.
 Unlike Heavensward, they are accessible to any player with a level 50 class, regardless of story progress.

-In addition to new dungeons and raids, Stormblood introduces a new player versus player (PvP) mode called Rival Wings.
+Stormblood introduces a new player versus player (PvP) mode called Rival Wings.
 Two teams of 24 players face off in goblin-run war games.
 Points are earned by destroying opposing bases and robot minions.
 Players are able to call down and pilot giant mecha after achieving certain objectives.
 The mode has been compared to multiplayer online battle arena (MOBA) games.